 If you are an adult and are either thinking about becoming Catholic, or, simply want to learn what the Catholic Church teaches, please visit our RCIA page.
-We have a group which meets each Monday night at 6:30pm and you’re most welcome to join us.
+Or contact our RCIA Coordinator Greg Moeck: (360) 694-6380, email: firstname.lastname@example.org We have a group which meets every other Monday night at 7:00pm and you’re most welcome to join us.

-If you would like to have your child baptized at Star of the Sea, please contact Father John Matthew Fewel at: email@example.com
+If you would like to have your child baptized at Star of the Sea, please contact the parish office at 415-751-0450

-You may write, call, email, or, stop by the parish with your questions.
+You may call, email, or stop by the parish with your questions.
 Here are the steps to the baptism of your child at Star of the Sea:

 - First, call to schedule an initial interview at the parish with a priest.

 - Second, attend the Baptismal Preparation Course (for both parents and godparents).

 We use “Reborn” as a basis for our formation.
 It is a program developed by the Augustine Institute.